biareiam/The-House-of-Books/README.md

     - Test the calc_subtotal function works as expected.
     - Test the bag views work correctly.
-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the products page is accessible by name.
     - Test that the view_bag view works correctly.